-- Are you sensitive to fluorescent lighting?
+- Are you photosensitive?

 If you answered YES to any of these questions, you are most likely photosensitive.

 - Photosensitivity can be confirmed by photo-tests.
 Artificial light from varied sources is shone on small areas of the skin to see if the rash can be reproduced or if a sunburn occurs more easily than expected.

 - Just as each person living with lupus can experience a host of symptoms at many different levels, each person can also experience photosensitivity to different degrees.
 Some may have severe photosensitivity while others may have none.
 Pay attention to how your own body reacts to UV exposure.
 We encourage you to make notes and discuss the results with your medical caregiver.